imadovetch/FX_deals/README.md

 - **Build Tools**: Maven
 - **Code Quality**: Lombok for boilerplate reduction

+### Switching to Custom Annotations

+You can easily switch to using custom annotations to leverage aspects in a simple way.
+The system is designed with the following principles:

+- **No Transactional Operations**: If anything fails, it doesn't affect other operations
+- **Request Body Validation First**: Only requires a valid request body as the initial requirement
+- **Aspect-Driven Processing**: Use custom annotations to trigger AOP behavior

 ## 📊 API Response Types

 ### ✅ Successful Import